Our October issue is on sale - the Paris special. Grab your copy for all-things Parisian, plus ultimate French baking recipes and more.

 Nonetheless, there are two immutable aspects that define gumbo.
 All recipes start with a roux and an onion-celery-capsicum mirepoix that Boo refers to as the holy trinity.
 A proper Cajun roux is a different beast from its French ancestor and takes much more time and patience.
 Browning flour is not a technique for the inattentive cook: when added to roiling vegetable oil, it requires constant stirring to prevent scorching, or worse, the volatile spatter that New Orleans chef Donald Link calls "Cajun napalm".
 A well-tempered cast-iron casserole is the best equipment for preparing gumbo.
 "One pot, one spoon, one plate" is Boo's line.

-Between pulls on her beer, she gradually reduces the heat as the flour darkens in hue.
-The finished roux, she says, should be “the colour of the bayou after a heavy rain”.
+Boo gradually reduces the heat as the flour darkens in hue.
+The finished roux, she says, should be "the colour of the bayou after a heavy rain".
 It takes at least an hour to reach this stage.
-Sometimes I cheat by dry-browning flour in a skillet ahead of time, but my Southern roots are Huguenot, rather than Acadian; it’s not authentic and I would be banned from the bayous for claiming as much.
-Anyway, gumbo is about love, not sex.
-One requires commitment, the other is just a passing sensation.
-It even gets better with age, taking on gutsy complexity the longer ingredients stew together.
+Sometimes I cheat by dry-browning flour in a skillet ahead of time.

 "Boo," I ask, "Do you ever put 'crawdads' in your gumbo?"